Francis-Xavier Kojo Sosu: Parliamentary bid

-In the 2020 Elections, Sosu beat the incumbent member of parliament, Abu-Bakar Saddique Boniface the former Minister for Zongo and Inner City Development by getting 62,127 votes against his 46,985 votes to be declared member of parliament elect for the Madina Constituency.
+In the 2020 Elections, Sosu beat the incumbent member of parliament, Abu-Bakar Saddique Boniface, the former Minister for Zongo and Inner City Development by getting 62,127 votes against his 46,985 votes to be declared member of parliament elect for the Madina Constituency.

 Member of Parliament

 Sosu was sworn in as Member of Parliament representing the Madina Constituency in the 8th Parliament of the 4th Republic of Ghana on 7 January 2021.
 He serves as a member on the Constitutional, Legal and Parliamentary Affairs Committee and the Appointments Committee of Parliament.

+In July 2023, Sosu tabled and passed legislation to abolish capital punishment in Ghana, describing the move as a "great advancement of the human rights record of Ghana."

+Music

+Sosu has disclosed the release of his single, "Grace for Race" prior to 7 December 2024 Ghanaian general election.
+Sosu goes by the stage name "Son of Grace" (SOG), he shared his inspirational path from a life on the streets where he hustled at Malam Atta Market pushing vehicles and lifting cargo before becoming a lawyer and an elected MP.

 Personal life

-Sosu is married to Felicia Adwoa Konadu Sosu and together they have 4 children: first daughter named Marita Klenam Pokua Sosu and two sons, Francis-Xavier Kadi Sosu (Jnr) and Ian-Xavier Eli Sosu.
+Sosu is married to Felicia Adwoa Konadu Sosu and together they have 4 children: a first daughter named Marita Klenam Pokua Sosu and two sons, Francis-Xavier Kadi Sosu (Jnr) and Ian-Xavier Eli Sosu.
 The name of their last daughter is Mia Gayra Ahenkan Sosu.
+He is a Christian.